 12 Customizing Graphs

 This chapter introduces you to various aspects of graph customization.
 All Origin graphs start from a graph template.
-If the graph is fairly standard for its type, the options that were stored in the graph template may be entirely adequate to produce a polished-looking graph.
+If the graph you are making is fairly standard for its type, the options that were stored in the graph template may be entirely adequate to produce a polished-looking graph.
 The business of basic graph creation was covered in the last chapter, Graphing.

 We begin with a discussion of the graph customization-related toolbars, as these toolbars have tools that are commonly used for quick modifications of graph elements.